 Secrets to Why You Should Ask Yourself, ‘How Are You?’

-‘How are you?’ is a question you hear and ask on a day-to-day basis or if you engage with someone.
+‘How are you?’ is a question we hear and ask on a day-to-day basis or if we engage with someone.
 It is a greeting courtesy.
-A courtesy that forms the basis of your connection and communication with one another.
+A courtesy that forms the basis of our connection and communication with one another.
 ‘How are you?’ is a question and phrase that declares itself to mean: I care about how you are feeling, and I care about how you are doing.

 This phrase is often used concerning someone other than the self.
-You hear it from someone, or you say it to someone, and this declares the importance of community between individuals.
+We hear it from someone, or we say it to someone, and this declares the importance of community between individuals.
 It is however not often for the self to ask itself how it is doing or feeling, and it is best that this changes.

-It is important to know how you are.
-You may think you already know how you are and thus not be required to ask yourself.
-Be that as it may, asking yourself ‘how are you’ will force the self to answer the question in more depth than not asking.
-If you presume to know how you are, it is because you may know the current state of your life factors.
+It is important to know how we are.
+We may think we already know how we are and thus not be required to ask ourself.
+Be that as it may, asking ourselves ‘how are you’ will force the self to answer the question in more depth than not asking.
+If we presume to know how we are, it is because we may know the current state of our life factors.

-That is, you may have a particular thing or things in mind and base how you are doing in accordance to how those factors in your life that have your attention are doing.
-Therefore, not answering how you are doing, but answering how your finances are doing, or work, or social life, or school, yet those things are not who you are.
+That is, we may have a particular thing or things in mind and base how we are doing in accordance to how those factors in our life that have our attention are doing.
+Therefore, not answering how we are doing, but answering how our finances are doing, or work, or social life, or school, yet those things are not who we are.

-That is why asking yourself ‘how are you?’ will give you a different answer than already assuming you know how you are and thus refraining from asking yourself.
-In the practice of asking the self ‘How are you?’, you will be forcing yourself to look and be within yourself to find out the answer to the question.
-You will answer by assuming the stance of not knowing, and therefore actively finding out.
+That is why asking ourselves ‘how are you?’ will give us a different answer than already assuming we know how we are and thus refraining from asking ourselves.
+In the practice of asking the self ‘How are you?’, we will be forcing ourselves to look and be within ourselves to find out the answer to the question.
+We will answer by assuming the stance of not knowing, and therefore actively finding out.

 Diagnose Your Emotions and Thoughts

-Find out how you are doing like this: As the self is looking within itself to carefully diagnose the answer, it must see what it is feeling and what it is thinking.
+We should find out how we are doing like this: As the self is looking within itself to carefully diagnose the answer, it must see what it is feeling and what it is thinking.
 What emotions are reigning and what thoughts are reigning?
-The answer to the states of your emotions and thoughts (soul) will tell you how you are doing.
+The answer to the states of our emotions and thoughts (soul) will tell us how we are doing.

-Acknowledging that your finances are not good and acknowledging that you are feeling anxious are two separate things.
-For, you can have bad finances and feel okay, and you can have good finances and feel anxious.
+Acknowledging that our finances are not good and acknowledging that we are feeling anxious are two separate things.
+For, we can have bad finances and feel okay, and we can have good finances and feel anxious.

-Learn how to not have your intrinsic state be determined by the extrinsic states, but for the intrinsic to be immovable and unshaken by external factors in day-to-day living.
+We should learn how to not have our intrinsic state be determined by the extrinsic states, but for the intrinsic to be immovable and unshaken by external factors in day-to-day living.
 There are of course special cases like grief where this is neither possible nor necessary to do, as should be.
 Take the opportunity to sharpen your discernment by knowing exactly what is worth being moved by and what is not.

 Have Follow Up Questions